prashant-mahanta/atm/README.md

 # ATM
-This project is about the working of ATM
+This project is about the working of ATM using # PYTHON programming language

 # WORKING
 This project has following 5 options